colab-coop/colab-coop/src/blog/markdown/talking-collaboration-with-joshua.md

 <div class="float-left margin-right-base-lg margin-top-base"><img src="/assets/img/blog/2015-01-21_1.jpg"></div>
 <div class="overflow-hidden">
-<p>Every day.
-Today, at Dev Academy, we had a team conversation about our new remuneration process where <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=Everyone%20sets%20their%20own%20salary%20which%20is%20shared%20transparently%20throughout%20the%20company.">everyone sets their own salary, which is shared transparently throughout the company</a>.
-All salary requests are approved by default.
+<p>I see inspiring collaborations every day.
+Today, at Dev Academy, we had a team conversation about our new remuneration process where <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1uJDSNc&text=Everyone%20sets%20their%20own%20salary%20which%20is%20shared%20transparently%20throughout%20the%20company.">everyone sets their own salary, which is shared transparently throughout the company</a>.</p>

+<p>The way our new process works, all salary requests are approved by default.
 If anyone has an issue with how much someone pays themselves, it's resolved through our conflict resolution process.
-We were  inspired by <a href="https://bufferapp.com/transparency">Buffer's work with transparency</a> and are thinking about how to make our company more transparent.</p>
+We were inspired by <a href="https://bufferapp.com/transparency">Buffer's work with transparency</a>.
+We're currently talking about ways to make our company more transparent.</p>
 </div>

 <div class="spacing--mid-x"></div>